-So what exactly is a CASB?
-As Gartner explains it, CASBs address security gaps associated with third-party cloud services and platforms that are not under your control but that process and store your data.1 While cloud services offer a certain level of security, cloud security is a shared responsibility.
+So what is a CASB?
+The definition of CASB, as Gartner explains it, CASBs address security gaps associated with third-party cloud services and platforms that are not under your control but that process and store your data.
+1 While cloud services offer a certain level of security, cloud security is a shared responsibility.
 The onus is on you to protect your users, your workloads and your data.

 Security and compliance concerns with cloud apps and services are pushing more and more enterprises to implement CASB solutions.
 These include: